Most Goldfish diseases are easily prevented or cured if caught in the early stages. And you don’t need fancy chemicals to cure most of the ailments.

 Add a few plastic plants if the fish is nervous.
 Not plants from your aquarium as some chemicals such as Methylene Blue dye anything they make contact with (including skin and clothing…so be warned).

-Once the sick fish is in the sick bay, gradually add some non-iodized cooking salt to the water, about one tablespoon per gallon (3 grams per liter) over 12 hours.
+Once the sick fish is in the sick bay, gradually add some Aquarium salt to the water, about one tablespoon per gallon (3 grams per liter) over 12 hours.
 Goldfish can stand quite brackish water if the change is made slowly.

 Don’t feed the sick fish at this stage.